Food Service Sanitation

 The Public Health Laws of Alabama requires that any person operating a food establishment must possess a valid permit issued by the Health Department for the operation of that establishment.
 To obtain a food permit one makes application and pays the appropriate fee.
 Permits are not transferable.

-Food Permit Application and Other Forms
+Food Permit Application

 Prior to the construction, remodeling, or conversation of any establishment, plans, plan review application, and fee must be submitted to the Health Department for review and approval before construction begins.